Reliable Flow Meter Supplier

 Oval Gear Flow Meter

-Oval gear flow meters are positive displacement devices that measure flow by counting the rotations of oval-shaped gears as fluid passes through.
-This design ensures high accuracy, especially with viscous fluids.
+Oval gear flow meters are positive displacement devices that measure flow by counting the rotations of oval-shaped gears as fluid passes through the measuring chamber.
+This principle delivers excellent accuracy, particularly for viscous fluids.

-These meters are ideal for oil, grease, syrup, paint, and high-viscosity chemicals across industries like food processing, petrochemicals, and lubrication systems.
+These meters are ideal for oil, grease, syrup, paint, resins, and high-viscosity chemicals and are widely used in food processing, petrochemical plants, and lubrication systems.

-Oval gear meters work without the need for a power supply and are unaffected by viscosity, density, or temperature variations, making them perfect for demanding industrial environments.
+Oval gear meters can operate without an external power supply and are largely unaffected by changes in viscosity, density, or temperature, making them suitable for demanding industrial environments.

 Mass Flow Meter